seatgeek/druzhba/docs/configuration.rst

 as-of-yet undocumented (sorry) monitoring API, assigning it over ``main.monitor`` and calling ``run`` manually.

-We recognize that this is clunky and plan to clean it up in a future release.
+This interface will be cleaned up in a future release.

 Usage Considerations
 --------------------